 Kerry Muhlestein, “One Continuous Flow: Revelations Surrounding the ‘New Translation,’” in The Doctrine and Covenants: Revelations in Context, ed.
-Andrew H. Hedges, J. Spencer Fluhman, and Alonzo L. Gaskill (Provo and Salt Lake City: Religious Studies Center, Brigham Young University, and Deseret Book, 2008), 40–65.
+Andrew H. Hedges, J. Spencer Fluhman, and Alonzo L. Gaskill (Provo, UT: Religious Studies Center; Salt Lake City: Deseret Book, 2008), 40–65.

 Kerry Muhlestein was an assistant professor of ancient scripture at Brigham Young University when this was published.

 We often underestimate both the complexity and continuity of Joseph Smith’s revelatory life.
 His visions rolled, he said, “like an overflowing surge before [his] mind.
 Now that they have been compartmentalized into different sections, chapters, and books, we tend to compartmentalize them in our minds.
 Such a practice, however, limits our ability to see how powerful and continuous this “overflowing surge” really was.
 Nevertheless, if we read his revelations in the order in which they came, we find ourselves better able to understand not only the revelations themselves but also their interrelations with each other and the context from which they arose.
 In the infancy of the Church, Joseph’s revelatory work on translating the Bible and his other concurrent revelations laid, stone by stone, a doctrinal foundation upon which the Church would firmly stand.
 The revelations resulting in the Joseph Smith Translation, which he called the New Translation, and those in the Doctrine and Covenants are not two separate sides of this foundation but are instead many individual stones that overlay and interlock.